nasa/cumulus/packages/tf-inventory/README.md

   list-orphaned-resources [options]     List resources not associated with a Terraform deployment, currently supports ECS, EC2, and Elasticsearch
 ```

-`list-deployments` and `deployment-report` take an optional `regex` parameter to specify the regular expression used to extract the deployment name.
+`list-deployments` and `deployment-report` take an optional `--regex` parameter to specify the regular expression used to extract the deployment name.
 For example, if state files are stored in the format `bucket/deployment-name/terraform.tfstate`, the regular expression `'.*\/(.*)\/terraform.tfstate'` could be specified to extract the deployment name.
 Or the regular expression `'(.*)'` could be specified to view all state files as their own deployment.

 ## Assumptions